-The HepB vaccine is recommended for the following individuals:
+The HepB vaccine is recommended for many groups of individuals, including:

 - infants at birth, while still in the hospital

-- older children who are not fully vaccinated from HepB
+- older children who are not fully vaccinated for HepB

 - anyone who wishes to be protected

-- severe allergy to baker’s yeast or to other components of the vaccine
+- severe allergies to baker’s yeast or other components of the vaccine